-Tiered supplemental payments will be available based on provider recovery or expansion status as of June 2023 related to provision of CPS in the following amounts:
+(b)CPS: Tiered supplemental payments are based on provider recovery or expansion status as of 06/2023 in the following amounts:

-- Providers exceeding pre-pandemic service capacity are eligible for payments of \$2,500 per individual receiving CPS. - Providers achieving 75-100% of pre-pandemic capacity are eligible for payments of \$1,500 per individual receiving CPS. - Providers achieving 50-75% of pre-pandemic capacity are eligible for payments of \$1,000 per individual receiving CPS. - Providers achieving under 50% of pre-pandemic capacity are eligible for payments of \$500 per individual receiving CPS.
+- •Providers exceeding pre-pandemic service capacity are eligible for payments of \$1,500 per participant receiving CPS. - •Providers achieving 90-100% of pre-pandemic capacity are eligible for payments of \$1,000 per participant receiving CPS. - •Providers achieving 75-89% of pre-pandemic capacity are eligible for payments of \$750 per participant receiving CPS.

-ODPs expected maximum amount represents a percentage of the aggregated and is 10% for CPS.
-Individual payment amounts were determined by projecting the number of consumers expected to fall in the various incentive categories.
+ODPs expected maximum amount represents a % of the aggregated & is 10% for CPS.
+Payment amounts were determined by projecting the # of individuals expected to fall in the various incentive categories.

-Provider recovery or expansion status is determined by comparing the provider's pre-pandemic number of program participants (discrete participants in service during FY 2019/2020 with the number of participants in service during FY 2022/2023.
+Provider recovery or expansion status is determined by comparing the provider's pre-pandemic number of program participants (discrete participants in service in 01/2020) with the # of participants in service in 06/2023.
+The average units per participant must be maintained or increased from 7/1/22 baseline.